 - Once it is cooled break it to fine crumbs with your hands

-- Add little ghee and water to flour and knead to make soft pliable dough.
+- Add little ghee and water to flour and knead to make a soft pliable dough.

 - Keep aside.

-- Roast coconut flakes to remove moisture and increase shelf life of Karanji Recipe
+- Roast coconut flakes to remove moisture and increase the shelf life of Karanji Recipe

 - Mix all other ingredients.